Same-sex marriage in the Isle of Man: Legislative action

+Subsequent changes

+In August 2023, Tanya August-Phillips announced her intention to introduce legislation granting automatic recognition to same-sex parents and allow both parents to be named on a birth certificate.
+The proposal would bring the Isle of Man's laws in line with the United Kingdom's Human Fertilisation and Embryology Act 2008.
+A draft bill was introduced to the Legislative Council in June 2024.
+It passed its final stages in the Tynwald on 25 June 2025.

 Statistics

 There were 351 marriages performed on the Isle of Man in 2018, of which 6 (1.7%) were between same-sex couples.

 Religious performance

+On 15 November 2023, the General Synod of the Church of England, which has one diocese in the Isle of Man, voted to allow clergy to bless same-sex marriages.
+The measure, which passed with a one vote majority, took effect on 17 December 2023.

 The second largest Christian denomination on the island, the Methodist Church of Great Britain, has allowed its ministers to conduct same-sex marriages since 2021.
-The Methodist Conference voted 254 to 46 in favour of the move.
+The Methodist Conference voted 254 to 46 in favour of the move in June 2021.
 A freedom of conscience clause allows ministers with objections to opt out of performing same-sex weddings.
+In November 2023, two congregations of the Methodist Church, the Trinity Methodist Church and the Promenade Methodist Church, both in Douglas, announced they would be performing same-sex marriages in their local churches.
 The smaller United Reformed Church has allowed its churches to perform same-sex marriages since 2016.
+Quakers formally expressed support for same-sex marriage in 2009.